-&lt;sup>18 Evapotranspiration is often defined as the combination of the water lost (evaporate) to the atmosphere from the ground surface, evaporation from the capillary fringe of the groundwater table, along with the plant transpiration, which is evaporation of water from plant leaves.
-Evapotranspiration is affected by temperature, relative humidity, wind and air movement, soil moisture availability and the type of plant.
-For more information see: http://water.usgs.gov/edu/watercycleevapotranspiration.html months March through October, attribute any use above and beyond this average indoor use to be the estimated outdoor use portion.
+25 Evapotranspiration is often defined as the combination of the water lost (evaporate) to the atmosphere from the ground surface, evaporation from the capillary fringe of the groundwater table, along with the plant transpiration, which is evaporation of water from plant leaves.
+Evapotranspiration is affected by temperature, relative humidity, wind and air movement, soil moisture availability, and the type of plant.
+For more information see: http://water.usgs.gov/edu/watercycleevapotranspiration.html

+Weather patterns mostly affect outdoor use of water.
+Figure 2.5illustrates an estimate of the portion of water demand that is utilized outdoors.
+A common method for estimating indoor versus outdoor use is to take the average of the demands in December through February and set this to be the estimate of average indoor demands and assume that no outdoor use occurs in those months.
+Then for months March through October, attribute any use above and beyond this average indoor use to be the estimated outdoor use portion.
 As shown in Figure 2.5, water use in the summer months can be up to almost two-thirds of total water demands.